 Despite its quite young history, the Windsbach Boys Choir belongs to the leading boys choirs in Germany.

-With focus on the sacred repertoire the choir covers a cappella works of all eras, as well as the great oratorios of Johann Sebastian Bach, Georg-Friedrich Händel, Wolfgang Amadeus Mozart, Felix Mendelssohn Bartholdy and Johannes Brahms.
-Conductor Martin Lehmann carefully arranges the concert programs.
-He ensures a wide range of works from local as well as German and international composers.
-Precision and passion for the arrangement mark his way of work.
-With keen instinct he takes on new challenges and realizes innovative projects like the choir’s latest CD release by collaborating with the percussion artist Simone Rubino.
-The album Water & Spirit combines sacred choral music with percussion in an unexpected and creative way.
+The choir´s focus under the leadership of Artistic Director Martin Lehmann is on early to modern a cappella sacred music repertoire, as well as the great oratorios by Johann Sebastian Bach, Georg-Friedrich Handel, Wolfgang Amadeus Mozart, Felix Mendelssohn Bartholdy, and Johannes Brahms.
+Martin Lehmann´s passion for arranging concert programs with utmost precision ensures a wide range of works from local, German national and international composers.
+This trait defines his unique artistic style.
+With a keen instinct, Lehmann welcomes new challenges and engages in innovative projects, such as the choir´s latest CD release (2019), which is a collaboration with the percussionist Simone Rubino.
+The album, Water and Spirit, combines sacred choral music with percussion in stunning and surprising ways.

-The choir consists of r.a.
-120 boys, aged 9-19, including Sopranos, Altos, Tenors and Bass voices.
-Every year, the choir takes in new talented, young singers, who frequently apply during the transition from fourth to fifth grade.
-Vocal training, instrumental instruction and a well-rounded education are the focus of the choir’s boarding school in Windsbach.
-The musical and academic institution Windsbacher Knabenchor is financed by public and church funding as well as private donors.
+The Windsbacher Knabenchor is comprised of approximately 120 boys and young men, aged 9-19 years, who make up the SATB choir with Soprano, Alto, Tenor, and Bass voices.
+Every year, the choir recruits new young and talented singers, who usually apply during the transition from 4th to 5th grade.
+Vocal training, instrumental instruction, and a well-rounded education are offered by the choir´s boarding school in Windsbach.
+The musical and academic institution Windsbacher Knabenchor is funded by public and church subsidies, as well as through the generosity of private donors.

-Martin Lehmann is the choir’s conductor and artistic director.
-In 2012 he took over from succeeded Karl-Friedrich Beringer.
-Formerly a member of the Kreuzchor of Dresden, one of Germany’s oldest boys’ choirs, he studied choral conducting with Professor Hans-Christoph Rademann at the Musikhochschule Carl-Maria von Weber. „With high honors“ he completed the advanced study in choral conducting and orchestral conducting and directed several vocal ensembles.
-Numerous prizes of choral competitions, collaboration with renowned orchestras are testament to Martin Lehmann’s outstanding work up to the present time.
+Martin Lehmann is the choir´s conductor and Artistic Director.
+In 2012 he succeeded Karl-Friedrich Beringer.
+Formerly a member of the Dresden Kreuzchor, one of Germany´s oldest boy´s choirs, he went on to study choral conducting with Hans-Christoph Rademann at the Carl-Maria von Weber conservatory in Dresden.
+He completed the advanced degree in choral and orchestral conducting with “high honors” and has conducted several vocal ensembles.
+Under Martin Lehmann´s artistic direction, the choir has been awarded numerous prizes at choral competitions and regularly collaborates with internationally renowned orchestras.
+These honors testify to Martin Lehmann´s outstanding leadership up to this day.

 Thomas Miederer, Director boarding school